Transform Interactions with Advanced Conversation Design

 Polite

-A polite chatbot not only speaks respectfully and pleasantly, but it also shows consideration of people’s time and needs.
+A polite chatbot not only speaks respectfully and pleasantly but also shows consideration of people’s time and needs.
 Users should be able to get their answers quickly without distractions and pushy sales tactics.

 Error-tolerant